roboto-ai/robologs-ros-actions/actions/rosbag_info/README.md

 # rosbag_info

-This Action saves rosbag metadata to a json file.
+This Action extracts metadata from rosbag files (.bag) and saves it to a JSON file.

 ## Getting started